PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # create the window and show it without the plot

-window = sg.Window('Demo Application - Embedding Matplotlib In PySimpleGUI').Layout(layout)
-window.Finalize()  # needed to access the canvas element prior to reading the window
+window = sg.Window('Demo Application - Embedding Matplotlib In PySimpleGUI', layout) window.Finalize()  # needed to access the canvas element prior to reading the window

 canvas_elem = window.FindElement('canvas')